 They really originated in France

 Many people tend to discount things labeled “French” as a simple grasp for an upper-class feel, mostly due to the incorrectly labeled “French fries.”
+What is a French door?
 It turns out, however, that French doors actually did originate in France!
 During the French renaissance, open and airy spaces swept the nation.
 Small openings onto Juliette balconies were replaced by French windows, which are what French doors started out as.
 The trend spread to England and eventually landed in the United States—namely, in New Orleans.

 They are durable